application-creators/create_app/README.md

 | python_fastapi                 | FastAPI project with Docker                                                                                                                    | [Link](https://github.com/application-creators/python_fastapi)               |
 | python_fastapi_with_database   | FastAPI project with Docker Compose and PostgreSQL (which can be very easily changed for any other engine), SQLAlchemy, and Alembic migrations | [Link](https://github.com/application-creators/python_fastapi_with_database) |

-At the moment there are only Python templates available in the official index.
-But _create_app_ can generate applications of literally **any language**.

 ## Contribute

-[Application Creators](https://github.com/application-creators) is a new GitHub organization I've created to host, debate, and maintain this tool and all the official templates.
-It is the idea to generate state-of-the-art templates which are useful to everyone.
+[Application Creators](https://github.com/application-creators) is a new GitHub organization I've created to host, debate, and maintain this tool and the project templates.
+Its goal is to generate state-of-the-art templates useful to everyone.
 Feel free to express you opinion and contribute!